SatrantBains/PQC/README.md

-NOTE: CURRENT VHDL ITERATION OF NTT IS COMPLETE AND NOT FOR GENERAL USE To use the currenet python implementation follow these steps
+NOTE: CURRENT VHDL ITERATION OF NTT IS INCOMPLETE AND NOT IN USE To use the currenet python implementation follow these steps
 1. Install python
 2. Download and install full_ntt.py from our repo